 About

-My headlights started getting a foggy/had mousiture buildub a bit more often.
-Eventually there was a bit of standing water inside and I started getting a bunch of errors like Low and High beam defective, etc… I asked at the dealership how much the repair would cost and I got quoted over 3000$ for just a single headlight with labour.
+My headlights started getting foggy/had moisture build-up in them quite often.
+Eventually, there was a bit of standing water inside and I started getting a bunch of errors like Low and High beam defective, etc… I asked at the dealership how much the repair would cost and I got quoted over 3000$ for just a single headlight without labour!

 There is no way I’m paying like 7000$ to replace the headlights, so I decided to repair them myself.